 In about 100 meters only, this side street brings you out to the main road, the Avenida de Castrelos that runs along a very large park, the Parque de Castrelos.
 Cross the Avenida into the park.

 Walk northeast across the park, following the yellow arrows, for about 1/2 kilometer, then on the other side, join a really nice trail system, the Senda do Lagares that leads you along a canal and along the Rego Lagares River.
 It is shady and lovely along here.
 At times you have to look very carefully on the trees for the faint yellow arrows through here.

-Go a bit more than a kilometer, on an increasingly more narrow trail...
+Go a bit more than a kilometer and a quarter, on an increasingly more narrow trail...